 The Art of Wallet Washing

-As we cross the deserted market place Viktualienmarkt, the bells of St Peter’s church begin to toll marking the hour.
+As we cross the deserted marketplace place Viktualienmarkt, the bells of St Peter’s church begin to toll, marking the hour.
 The church is Munich’s oldest.
-In fact the current structure which like the historic centre itself is mostly a post war reconstruction, stands on the remains of an 8th century monastery that pre-dates the city.
-One theory is that it was these monks that gave the city its original name,“bei den Mönchen”, or beside the monks.
-Passing under the iconic church tower we arrive at Marienplatz where a huddle of tourists are busy taking photos in front of the neo-gothic town hall, and probably wondering why nothing’s open.
+In fact, the current structure, which like the historic centre itself is mostly a post-war reconstruction, stands on the remains of an 8th-century monastery that pre-dates the city.
+One theory states it was this monastery that gave the city its original name,“bei den Mönchen”, or beside the monks.
+Passing under the iconic church tower, we arrive at Marienplatz where a huddle of tourists are busy taking photos in front of the neo-Gothic town hall, and probably wondering why nothing’s open.

 Beside the Fischbrunnen a small crowd is gathered around the fountain.
 A nearby Hacker-Pschorr beer stall has been set up.
 Yes, it’s 11am but this is Bavaria where they literally drink beer for breakfast.
 In Munich there’s always someone ready to cash in on tradition, and beer of course is a sure-fire way to make a buck or two.
 Beer and… farm animals, as it turns out.
 At least that is the hope of the old man in lederhosen, checkered shirt and a forest green woollen jacket standing beside his bicycle on which a large white goose is perched.
 As we arrive a tourist, terror slowly seeping into her smile, poses for a picture beside the giant glaring bird.
 I withdraw my wallet, making eye contact with neither man nor goose.
 On the opposite side of the fountain, a television crew are packing up their equipment, probably after filming the city’s Mayor washing the treasury bag which he does every year.
 Removing the cards and the few notes and coins from my own wallet I plunge it into the frigid waters and swish it around a little, trying to look like I know what I’m doing.